 1- ENJOY THE ENVIRONMENT AND ACTIVITIES IN THE PLAZA GRANDE

 The Plaza Grande is the soul of Mérida, in its surroundings much of life bustles that makes the traveler get trapped in it.
 Don't miss those Sundays in the morning: see the regional dances, eat at the park stalls, the crafts, the show of the funny clown, the grannies who dare to dance, the man who runs the show.

 There is little entertainment, there is always something to see or do in the big square.

-Enjoy the Thursday serenade at 9 pm in the Santa Lucía park, more than 40 years presenting Yucatecan folklore in music and dance
+Enjoy the Thursday serenade at 9 pm in Santa Lucía Park, more than 40 years presenting Yucatecan folklore in music and dance

 2-WALK THE PASEO MONTEJO

-This long walk in Mérida evokes splendid times.
+This long walk in Mérida evokes splendorous times.
 It is one of the most precious corners for the visitor.
-Along the promenade you will find patisseries, colonial houses, restaurants and some museums such as the Cantón Palace or the Quinta Montes Molina House Museum.
+Along the walk you will find pastry shops, colonial mansions, restaurants and some museums such as the Palacio Cantón or the Quinta Montes Molina House Museum.

 From Calle 49 to the Monument to the Flag is the most traveled section by the traveler, from here the walk is more for the use of the citizen.

 There is a 5 kilometer bike route on Sundays from 8 am to 12:30 pm, where the streets close for a bike tour of the white city.
 You can rent a bike in Paseo Montejo